 After moving to San Diego in 2006, her life took a detour as she started her own professional organizing business where she provided personal and financial organizing services to families and businesses.
 During this time, her knowledge in finances grew rapidly as she ran her own business and facilitated financial processes between her clients’ accountants, bookkeepers, financial advisors, financial planners, and financial institutions to help her clients “declutter” their financial lives.
 She didn’t realize this detour was just preparation for what was to come.

-In 2009, with youth still passionately on her heart, Eunice helped with the start-up of The David’s Harp Foundation (DHF), and continues to volunteer her financial organizing skills to the organization as a Financial Analyst.
+In 2009, with youth still passionately on her heart, Eunice helped with the start-up of The David’s Harp Foundation (DHF), and continues to volunteer her skills to the organization as the Director of Finance and Administration.
 Eunice is passionate about her behind the scenes service, which contributes to the creative atmosphere at DHF.

 “Creativity is a gift.
 It doesn’t come through if the air is cluttered.” – John Lennon